JulianWard147/Phase4-NLP/README.md

 # Phase4-NLP

 This repo was created as part of a project for the Flatiron School Data Science course.
+Per the course website, the suggested task is to:

+    "Build a model that can rate the sentiment of a Tweet based on its content."

+Although we may refine this task as time allows.

 # The Data